Russia’s Shcherbakova wins women’s short program at worlds

 “A lot has happened in these past six years,” she said, “but I think during these past few years I have become way more confident in this (triple axel) and today’s performance I consider to be a little better than the one six years ago.”

-Several medal contenders, including Russia’s other dynamo, Alexandra Trusova, struggled with falls and incomplete combinations.
-That helped the Americans in their quest to secure the maximum three berths at next year’s Olympics.
-For the United States to get three spots in the women’s field at the Beijing Games, Bradie Tennell and Karen Chen must finish a combined 13th or better.
+Several medal threats, including Russia’s other dynamo, Alexandra Trusova, struggled with falls and incomplete combinations.
+For the U.S. to get three spots in the women’s field at the Beijing Games, Bradie Tennell and Karen Chen must finish a combined 13th or better.

 Right now, they have a total of 11th place.